 Location track security

 Location tracks are stored in your organization.
 With ownership-based access control enabled for the location tracks history, users can only see their own tracks.
 Users who need to see additional tracks must have the privilege to view location tracks and be assigned to a group that contains the track view they need to access.
-Administrators (including the one who creates the location tracking layer) can access all tracks in the layer.
+Administrators (including the one who creates the location sharing layer) can access all tracks in the layer.

-While tracks are collected using either the Tracker mobile app or the Field Maps mobile app, they are stored in an SQLite database on the mobile device.
-Each tracked location is created by the user signed in to the app, and editor tracking stores this information with the tracked location.
-When a user signs out of Tracker or Field Maps, the SQLite database is removed.
+While tracks are collected using the Field Maps, QuickCapture, or Indoors mobile app, they are stored in an SQLite database on the mobile device.
+Each shared location is created by the user signed in to the app, and editor tracking stores this information with the shared location.
+When a user signs out of Field Maps, QuickCapture, or Indoors, the tracks are removed from the device.
 Other users who use the app on the device don't have access to the tracks of previous users.

-To learn more about deploying cloud and enterprise GIS in a manner that helps comply with privacy regulations, such as GDPR, for location tracking services, see ArcGIS Location Tracking Privacy Best Practices.
+To learn more about deploying cloud and enterprise GIS in a manner that helps comply with privacy regulations, such as GDPR, for location sharing services, see ArcGIS Location Tracking Privacy Best Practices.